 Kitchen Remodel

-That’s a solid gain, especially since these updates also make the property more appealing to buyers who might otherwise hesitate over an outdated kitchen.
+That’s a solid gain, especially since these updates also make the property far more appealing to buyers who might otherwise hesitate over an outdated kitchen.

 Bathroom Renovation